Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Application to Stochastic Mean-Payoff Games

 \section{Application to Stochastic Mean-Payoff Games}

 In this section, we apply our results to stochastic mean-payoff games.
 We follow the notation concerning stochastic mean-payoff games as introduced in \cref{subsec-introducing}.
 In particular, we suppose that $\shapley$ is of the form given in \cref{e-elemshapley}.
 Before starting, we note that the continuous extension of $\shapley$ to $\trop^\vertexsetMin$ is still given by the same formula \cref{e-elemshapley}, with the convention that $0 \cdot (\zero) = 0$.
-Indeed, under this convention, the operations $\min$, $\max$, and $x \to \alpha \cdot x$ for $\alpha \ge 0$ are continuous in $\trop$.
+Indeed, under this convention, the operations $\min$, $\max$, and $x \to \alpha \cdot x$ for $\alpha \ge 0$ are continuous in $\trop$.\todo{MS: Is this good enough?
+SG: It seems to me ok}